DISC Foundations Training

 - Thirty days access to Dr Tony Alessandra's virtual training modules.

-- Once you have submitted your Proof of Study Questionnaire, you will be contacted to arrange a time to have an online call with a PeopleSmart World trainer to answer questions and complete your training process.
+- Another online call with a PeopleSmart World trainer to answer questions and complete your training process.

 Once your payment has been processed a link will be sent to your email for you to:

-- Complete an online assessment for generating your DISC Personal Style Report.
+- Complete an online assessment for generating your DISCovering Me Report.

 - Access your online Virtual Training modules.

-- Setup your login details for accessing your training materials and resources in the PeopleSmartworld.com member's site.
+- Setup login details for accessing your training materials and resources in the PeopleSmartworld.com member's site.

 Once you are certified you will receive a: